 Many companies are surprised to learn that the lead time typically isn’t going to be negatively impacted very much, if at all, by moving to Kanban workflow management.
 This is because the system will be streamlined and improved so that the products can be made quickly upon order.
 Once the products are created, they will be delivered directly to the customer with no need to send them to a warehouse for storage.

-If the warehouse is located further away from the customer than the manufacturing facility, it could even reduce the lead time in some cases, and that isn’t even accounting for increased efficiency.
+If the warehouse is located further away from the customer than the manufacturing facility, it could even reduce the lead time in most cases, and that isn’t even accounting for increased efficiency.

 Even when the lead time is slightly increased, customers tend to be much happier with the results because they will be ordering their products exactly as they need them.
 They will know that their products aren’t old or outdated since they were sitting in a warehouse until the order came through.
 The advantages of Kanban can translate to a dramatically improved service for your customers.